emmanuelgjr/2025LLMTop10Mapping/ENISA.md

 ---

 The EU plays an important part in regulating and securing systems worldwide.
 Organizations that trade with the region must comply with the requirements to ensure ethical and secure, products, services and solutions.
+For more info visit [**ENISA**](https://www.enisa.europa.eu/) website

 ---